 Nutrition counseling is an ongoing process between you and a healthcare professional (an OnPoint nutritionist) in which you learn about your dietary needs and identify opportunities to improve your habits and routines to better provide your body with the nutrients and energy it needs.
-Throughout the counseling process, our nutritionists will provide you with educational materials, food/meal planning strategies, encouragement and support, and the accountability that will help you achieve successful weight loss (or other nutrition goal).
+Throughout the counseling process, our nutritionists will provide you with educational materials, food/meal planning strategies, encouragement and support, and the accountability that will help you achieve your goals.

 Early in the nutrition counseling process, we help you build an educational foundation in nutrition science.
 This way, as you progress through your nutrition counseling plan, you understand the science and reasoning behind the changes you make.
 Among other things, your nutritionist teaches you about the major macronutrient categories, how to approach calories and food intake, and how to think through planning and timing your meals.

 During nutrition counseling, our nutritionists work with you to make the learning process ongoing and iterative.
 Concepts build upon each other and have practical application.
 In working with a nutritionist, some of the things you will learn include: the science behind building a balanced meal, how to decipher the terms on a nutrition label, and the biological triggers to food cravings and how to overcome them.

 We believe that an educational focus is critically important to your long-term success.
 JAMA and Cornell agree: they both have published findings on how effective nutrition counseling improves health.
 In developing a working knowledge of nutrition, you will be able to make better choices on your own, and will be better able to problem-solve when faced with food-related predicaments.

 Above all else, your nutritionist is your coach.
 Like an athletics coach, your nutritionist will be most helpful when she understands your current habits and tendencies.
 This learning process begins during your initial consultation discussion, and is further informed by your ongoing food logs.